qingxin-meng/NDP-JSB/README.md

 *https://drive.google.com/drive/folders/1RsTLFg5tSmESQAkypr5G8-tW48nGMO66?usp=sharing*

-Please be aware of that, if you want to run the model using our datasets directly, you need to download the prprocessed data and put them under the directory: **"src/source_file"** .
+Please be aware of that, if you want to run the model using our datasets directly, you need to download the preprocessed data and put them under the directory: **"src/source_file"** .

 ## prerequisites (please install the following packages before you run this module)
 - python 3.6